ddev/ddev/docs/index.md

 _When upgrading, please check the [release notes](https://github.com/drud/ddev/releases) for actions you might need to take on each project._

+### Docker Installation

+Docker and docker-compose are required before anything will work with ddev.
+This is pretty easy on most environments, but we have a [docker_installation](users/docker_installation.md) page to help sort out the nuances, especially on Windows and Linux.

 ### Homebrew - macOS

 For macOS users, we recommend downloading, installing, and upgrading via [homebrew](https://brew.sh/):